 With the variety of endpoints in corporate environments today, security is more important than ever.
-Plus, users are becoming increasingly independent, making it difficult for IT to manage passwords, application settings and network access.
+Users are also becoming increasingly independent, making it difficult for IT to manage passwords, application settings and network access.

 To deal with those extra vulnerabilities, you need solid virtual desktop security measures.
-Learn how to protect the network, implement single sign-on, secure backup files and more with this guide.
+Learn how to protect the network, implement single sign-on, secure backup files and more in this guide.

 How VDI can improve desktop security

-Implementing VDI can be a godsend for desktop security.
-That's because back-end servers provide an extra layer between the user's desktop and potential hackers.
+Implementing VDI can be a godsend for desktop security because back-end servers provide an extra layer between the user's desktop and potential hackers.